 The second factor is the time required to digitize a detected event.
 For a given true count rate C, the detected count rate D is:

 where t is the dead-time constant.
 For the COS FUV detector t = 7.4 μs, so the apparent count rate deviates from the true count rate by 1% when C = 1350 counts/s and by 10% when C = 15,000 counts/s.
-Note that, when the effect is near the 10% level, then the FUV detector is near its global count-rate screening limit (see ), so non-linear effects are relatively small.
+Note that, when the effect is near the 10% level, then the FUV detector is near its global count-rate screening limit (see Table 10.1), so non-linear effects are relatively small.